 The photos below were taken in habitat by Bob Rutemoeller and Mary Sue Ittner in the Eastern Cape.
 The first photo shows Cameron McMaster who had climbed up a rock face to photograph the plants.

 A more robust and larger colour variation form of Cyrtanthus sanguineus, is sometimes called Cyrtanthus sanguineus var. glaucophyllus. (note: This does not seem to be a published botanical name.)
-I have never come across this vigorous and attractive plant before, which is easy to grow and all the plants we have grown have come true from seed.
-Photos by Bill Dijk.
+Photos by Bill Dijk who had never come across this vigorous and attractive plant before, which was easy to grow.
+All the plants he grew came true from seed.

 Photo 1 below by Byron Amerson shows 3 month-old seedlings; note that these young plants are already showing the characteristic spiral leaves typical of this species.
 Photos 2-4 were taken by Nhu Nguyen.
 Photo 2 shows a 3 year-old seeding with its elegantly spiral leaves.
 Photos 3-4 shows the flowers in bloom.